 But if Wikipedia is to be believed, the truth is rather less romantic.
 The classic Eton mess was first mentioned in print back in 1893.
 To quote that source, “Eton mess was served in the 1930s in the school’s ‘sock shop’ (tuck shop), and was originally made with either strawberries or bananas mixed with ice-cream or cream.
 Meringue was a later addition.
 An Eton mess can be made with many other types of summer fruit, but strawberries are regarded as more traditional.”

-This week Sunday Supper is celebrating the new Florida Strawberry season by sharing holiday recipes using those vibrant sweet red berries.
-Florida strawberries are special, their season running from late November through spring, perfect for the holidays.
+Sunday Supper is celebrating the new Florida Strawberry season by sharing holiday recipes using those vibrant sweet red berries.
+Florida strawberries are special, their season runs from late November through spring, perfect for the holidays.
 They grow in and around Plant City in Florida, by farmers who are part of the Florida Strawberry Growers Association.
 The goal is to get those strawberries shipped out to consumers the very same day they are picked so their distribution area is in Florida and all the way up the east coast to New England.

 If you are lucky enough to get some fresh Florida strawberries, make a classic Eton mess for your next holiday party.
 This can be made in one big bowl from which you will serve with a spoon or in individual bowls.
 Either way, your family and friends will love it.